List of Mobile Suit Gundam 00 characters: Other members of Celestial Being

 Wang Liu Mei's steward and bodyguard, also of Chinese descent, who accompanies her faithfully.
 A highly skilled martial artist, he is also Liu Mei's older half-brother.
-Because he was incapable of leading their family, Liu Mei was forced to become the head of their family; as a result, she resents her brother for his behavior.
+Because he was incapable of leading their family, Liu Mei was forced to take over.
+As a result, she resents her brother for his behavior.
 As one of Celestial Being's agents, Long assisted Setsuna and Lockon during their mission in Azadistan.
 In the second season, Long questions Liu Mei about "playing both sides", since it could result in the destruction of the Gundams.
 He and Liu Mei manage to survive after Nena Trinity's attacks on their ship in the Throne Drei.
-However, as they make their way into a satellite, Nena ambushes them; Hong Long pushes his sister into a seal-docking port as he sacrifices himself to save her, killed with a shot to the head.
+However, as they make their way into a satellite, Nena ambushes them, and Hong Long pushes his sister into a seal-docking port as he sacrifices himself to save her, killed with a shot to the head.

 Union

 The World Economic Union (世界経済連合, Sekai Keizai Rengō), also referred to as the Union of Solar Energy and Free Nations (太陽エネルギーと自由国家連合軍, Taiyō Enerugī to Jiyū Kokka Rengōgun), is a supranational politico-economic community consisting of the Organization of American States, Australasia, and Japan.
 It controls the first-completed of the three orbital elevators, located in South America.